Photos

 md.
 Henry Russell Emmons

 For the first few years after their marriage (c.
 1808-1810), Mary and Green probably lived in Davidson County, Tennessee; where his family was living.
 In August 1810, Green purchased 240 acres just across the county line on Mill Creek in Williamson County, Tennessee.
 They likely moved there at that time.
 Sometime between 1815 and 1820, Green out west to Cooper County, Missouri; where he was an original settler of Boonville Township.
 In December 1818, Polly signed a Wilson County deed along with many of her siblings.
 Because she signed her deed herself, while the same deed was signed by the husband(s) of other married sisters, it might be an indication that Green was already out west in Missouri and she was still in Tennessee.
 Perhaps a temporary separation like that might account for the year 9-year gap between births of her documented children.
 In October 1824, while living in Missouri, they sold their land in Tennessee.
 Green and Mary resided in Cooper County for the duration of their lives.
+Mary was last located in November 1867, when she appeared on a deed along with her son William and his wife.
+She probably died before 1870.

 * She was provided with the middle initial J. on several contemporary records.
 Many online family trees provide her middle name as "Jude".
 It's more likely though that her middle name was "Judd", which was a name that was commonly used in her mother's family.